Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 {% endtab %}

 {% tab title="iOS" %}
-No setup required.
-Icons are automatically handled by the SDK for iOS.
+No setup is required on iOS, since icons are automatically handled by the SDK.
 {% endtab %}
 {% endtabs %}

 {% tabs %}
 {% tab title="Android" %}
-### Config.setLargeIconResourceId(int resourceId)
+### setLargeIconResourceId()

-Set the large icon that is used for notifications that are created by the SDK.
+This API sets the large icon that is used for notifications that are created by the SDK.
 This icon is the primary image that is displayed when the user sees the complete notification in the notification center.

-#### Syntax
+**Syntax**

 ```java
 public static void setLargeIconResourceId(final int resourceId);
 ```

-#### Example
+**Example**

 ```java
 MobileCore.setLargeIconResourceId(R.drawable.appIcon);